Royal Academy of Dance: 1990–1992

 In 1990, a new studio complex was opened at RAD headquarters.
 Titled the 'Fonteyn Centre', it was opened by Queen Elizabeth II.
 The following year in 1991, Dame Margot Fonteyn died on 21 February in Panama City and Antoinette Sibley was elected as the RAD's third President.
 Also in 1991, the 'Graded Examination Syllabus' was introduced, with Grades 6, 7 and 8 being introduced later in 1992.
+In 1990 the Faculty of Education was launched, which now delivers undergraduate and postgraduate university programmes of study and RAD awards (at higher education level).
 The three-year teacher training course was also amended in 1992, being replaced by the RAD's first full-time Degree qualification, the BA (Hons) Art & Teaching of Ballet (now the BA in Ballet Education).

 1995–1999

-The RAD celebrated its 75th Anniversary in 1995, the event being marked by events throughout the world.
+The RAD celebrated its 75th anniversary in 1995, the event being marked by events throughout the world.
 In 1996, RAD President Antoinette Sibley was appointed a Dame in the Queen's New Year Honours List and the Academy's first 12-degree students attended their graduation at Durham Castle.
 In 1997, the Benesh Institute was incorporated into the RAD and in 1999, The 'Faculty of Education' was established with further teaching qualifications being launched, validated by the University of Durham.